pabloargote/pabloargote.github.io/_pages/publications.md

 "Understanding the Impact of South-South Migration", with Lucas Perell√≥ (Revise and resubmit).

-"Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan.
+"Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan (Under Review).

 "Ideological vs. Issue Voting: Evidence from Chile", with Giancarlo Visconti.